-David is the Director of Marketing for New World Systems.
-New World makes public safety and local government software with customers in 48 states, Bermuda, and Guam.
-David's responsibilities include industry analysis, product strategy, and product marketing.
+David is a Partner and Co-Founder of The Ascent Group, a technology investment firm based in the Detroit area.
+David also works with LevelEleven, which provides a SaaS sales management system that is built on top of Salesforce.com, as their Vice President of Marketing.
+Prior to The Ascent Group and LevelEleven, David was the Director of Marketing at New World Systems, a provider of public safety and local government software, where his responsibilities included industry analysis, product strategy, and product marketing.
 Prior to New World, David worked for Accenture as an IT Consultant within their Federal Services division in Washington, D.C.
-In that role, David worked with the U.S. Department of Education to design and build large scale websites to provide $134B in student aid to over 14M borrowers.
+In that role, David worked with the U.S. Department of Education to design and build enterprise web applications to provide $134B in student aid to over 20M borrowers.

 In 2009, David received the Dr. Henry B. Tyler Academic Achievement award as a graduating senior from the Vanderbilt football team.
 David is an active participant in multiple Detroit organizations that focus on revitalizing the city, and he is proud to have been a volunteer coordinator for the Back On My Feet non-profit organization that organizes running groups for people living in homeless shelters.

 Shaalu Mehra (BS Physics '92 - Notre Dame, MSE CSE '96, J.D.
 '98 - Columbia University)